Naval artillery in the Age of Sail: Artillery types

-In general, larger ships carrying more guns carried larger ones as well.
+In general, larger ships carried more guns and the guns they carried were of a larger calibre.

 The muzzle-loading design and weight of the iron placed design constraints on the length and size of naval guns.
 Muzzle-loading required the cannon to be positioned within the hull of the ship for loading.
 The hull width, guns lining both sides, and hatchways in the centre of the deck also limited the room available.
 Weight is always a great concern in ship design as it affects speed, stability, and buoyancy.
 The desire for longer guns for greater range and accuracy, and greater weight of shot for more destructive power, led to some interesting gun designs.

 Long nine

-One unique naval gun was the long nine.
-It was a proportionately longer-barrelled 9-pounder.
-It was typically mounted as a bow or stern chaser where it was not perpendicular to the keel, and this also allowed room to operate this longer weapon.
+One of the more unique naval guns, in terms of use, was the long nine, with its use dating back to at least 1660.
+It was a long-barrelled 9-pound gun (4.2 in) with a barrel length of either 7 (2.13 meters), 8 (2.43 meters), or 9 feet (2.74 meters).
+The long nine was one of the few types of cannons known to be mounted as a bow or stern chaser where it was not perpendicular to the keel, and this also allowed room to operate this longer weapon.
 In a chase situation, the gun's greater range came into play.
 However, the desire to reduce weight in the ends of the ship and the relative fragility of the bow and stern portions of the hull limited this role to a 9-pounder, rather than one which used a 12- or 24-pound shot.
+The long nine fell out of use in the early 18th century, but saw a resurgence in the second half of the century on small to medium size warships.
+The long nine was also used as the main battery for certain classes of warship.
+In 1761, the British Royal Ordnance Board authorized the 7 foot long nine for use as a main battery gun on 24-gun (or fewer) Sixth-rate frigates, and the 9 foot for use on the upper deck batteries of 80-gun Third-rate Ships of the line.

 Carronade

 The carronade was another compromise design.
 It fired an extremely heavy shot but, to keep down the weight of the gun, it had a very short barrel, giving it shorter range and lesser accuracy.
 However, at the short range of many naval engagements, these "smashers" were very effective.
 Their lighter weight and smaller crew requirement allowed them to be used on smaller ships than would otherwise be needed to fire such heavy projectiles.
-It was used from the 1770s to the 1850s.
+It was used from the mid-18th to the mid-19th century.